-Municipal Roads - Support legislation requiring municipalities to maintain roads within the municipal limits and further define municipal limits to the half way point of the right of way.
+Municipal Roads - Support legislation requiring municipalities to maintain all non-state-owned roads within the municipal limits and further define municipal limits to the halfway point of the right of way.

 Road Funding - Support legislation allowing for the selective use of tolls and capping motor carrier fees and shifting any revenue growth and out of state revenue from these fees to state roads.